cyb2rS2c/OS_BruteForcer/README.md

 - You can replace pass.txt or modify the script to use a custom wordlist.

-## Educational Purposes
+## ⚠️ Disclaimer

-This project is intended for educational purposes only.
-The code demonstrates how to interact with system commands and network interfaces via Python.
-Do not use this toolkit for unauthorized or illegal network activities.
-Always obtain proper authorization before testing network security.
+This tool is intended only for educational purposes and authorized penetration testing.
+Do not use it on systems you do not own or have explicit permission to test.

 ## 📝 Author
 cyb2rS2c - [GitHub Profile](https://github.com/cyb2rS2c)